How to Make a S'mores Roasting Station

 To create the s' mores station, I filled a serving bowl with coffee beans and placed a Sterno in the middle, pushing it down just a little.
 Lighting the Sterno will also heat the coffee beans and create a fragrant coffee aroma.
 I recommend using metal fondue sticks rather than wooden skewers.
 Why is that?
 Because wooden skewers can catch fire easily.

 Use a chocolate fountain to complete a DIY tabletop s' mores station (dip the s'mores in the fondue fountain!).

-Once you've roasted the marshmallows over the sterno, place them in between two graham crackers and dip liberally in the chocolate fountain.
-To give the white chocolate a pink tint, I mixed in a few pink candy melts.
+Once you've roasted the marshmallows over the Sterno, place them between two graham crackers and dip them liberally in the chocolate fountain.
+I mixed in a few pink candies melts to give the white chocolate a cute pink tint.

-I used gold sprinkles, white chocolate chips and crumbled graham crackers for s'more garnish.
+I used gold sprinkles, white chocolate chips, and crumbled graham crackers for s'mores garnish.
 After you've dipped your s' mores, sprinkle them with a garnish of choice!